TheGentlemanOctopus/oracle/README.md

 ## Layouts

 A `Layout` abstracts an arrangement of pixels.
 Each `Animation` is associated with a specific layout class, via the `layout_type` property, indicating which layout it is compatible with.
-Similarly, the an `OutputDevice` defines the mapping of layout pixels to opc channels and defines a similar `layout_type` property.
-A `Layout` can itself be composed of `Layout`'s, allowing for complex structures to be defined.
+Similarly, an `OutputDevice` defines the mapping of layout pixels to opc channels and defines a similar `layout_type` property.
+A `Layout` can itself be composed of `Layout`s, allowing complex structures to be defined.

 Current layouts include:
 * `pixel_list` - a generic list of pixels (eg for point clouds)